Lipopeptide (Biopeptide EL) (200mg)

 Lipopeptide Research

 Collagen is a vital component of the extracellular matrix.
-It acts to support the skin barrier, and is considered to naturally taper in production with time.
-Research studies in Lipopeptide exposure suggest that the peptide may support an overall reduction of skin cell aging, and maintain endogenous protein production.
-Exposure to Lipopeptide, according to researchers, may potentially improve elasticity and hydration through the maintenance of collagen synthesis.
-It may also promote the production of other proteins that support skin structure, including fibrillin and elastin.[3]
+It acts to support the skin barrier and is considered to naturally taper in production over time.
+The same researchers that investigated Lipopeptide’s potential on fibroblast migration also suggest that exposure of skin cell structures to the peptide may support an overall reduction of skin cell aging and maintain endogenous protein production.
+Exposure to Lipopeptide, according to these researchers, may potentially improve elasticity and hydration through the maintenance of collagen synthesis.
+It may also promote the production of other proteins that support skin structure, including fibrillin and elastin.[5]
 Scientists report that the peptide was also apparently “chemotactic for fibroblasts and monocytes, with optimal activity at approximately 10(-8) M.”

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.